Twice Sequential Monte Carlo for Tree Search: Sequential Monte Carlo Search for Generalized Policy Improvement

-where $\tau_T(a_0)$ denotes the first action in the trajectory.
-We verify that RL-SMC approximates policy improvement so that it can drive an approximate policy iteration loop in a similar manner to MCTS: \begin{theorem} For any improvement operator $\I$, search horizon $T$, prior policy $\pi_\theta$ and evaluation $Q^{\pi_{\theta}}$ RL-SMC with infinite particles is a policy improvement operator. \end{theorem} \paragraph{Intuition} RL-SMC produces a distribution over trajectories $ p_T(\tau_T)$ from a policy that is improved with respect to the prior policy $\pi_\theta$ at states $\{s_{0},\dots,s_{T}\}$.
-Since this policy is improved with respect to the future $\{s_0,\dots,s_{T}\}$, it is of course also improved at $s_0$, the current state in the environment.
+in the same manner as CAI-SMC (Equation \ref{eq:pi_smc}), where $Q^{\pi'}$ is the value of the policy defined as $ \pi' $ at all states $s_{1,\dots,T}$ (the planning horizon) and $\pi_\theta$ at all states $s_{T+1, \dots}$.
+We proceed to establish that for any greedification operator $\I$, the target policy approximated by RL-SMC is an improved policy: \begin{theorem} For any greedification operator $\I$, horizon $T$, prior policy $\pi_\theta$, true dynamics model $(P, R)$ and evaluation $Q^{\pi_{\theta}}$ the target policy $\pi_{SMC}^T(s)$ approximated by RL-SMC at the root $s$ is an improved policy. \end{theorem} \paragraph{Intuition} RL-SMC produces a distribution over trajectories $ p_T(\tau_T)$ from a policy $\pi'$ that is improved with respect to the prior policy $\pi_\theta$ at all states $\{s_{1}=s,s_2,\dots,s_{T}\}$.
+Since this policy is improved with respect to the future $\{\dots,s_{T}\}$, it is of course also improved at the current state in the environment $s$.
 See Appendix \ref{app:proof:thm_smc_is_pi} for a complete proof.

-The proof of Theorem \ref{thm:rl_smc_is_pio} points to one of the advantages of using search for policy improvement compared to model-free approaches.
-By unrolling with the model, RL-SMC produces a policy that is improved for $T$ \textit{consecutive time steps}, in contrast to the single step of model free methods: \begin{corollary} For any strict improvement operator $\I$ and depth $T$ the policy produced by RL-SMC with infinite particles and exact evaluation $Q^{\pi_{\theta}}$ satisfies:
+The proof of Theorem \ref{thm:rl_smc_is_pio} points to one of the advantages of using search for policy improvement.
+By unrolling with the model, RL-SMC produces a policy that is improved for $T$ \textit{consecutive time steps}: \begin{corollary} For any strict greedification operator $\I$, horizon $T$, prior policy $\pi_\theta$, true dynamics model $(P, R)$ and evaluation $Q^{\pi_{\theta}}$ the policy approximated by RL-SMC is T-steps improved:

-as long as $\pi_\theta $ is not already an $\argmax$ policy with respect to $Q^{\pi_{\theta}}$ at all states $s_0, \dots, s_T$. \end{corollary} The proof follows directly from applying strict improvement operators (improvement operators that satisfy a strict $>$ inequality \ref{def:greedification} at all states unless the policy is already an $\argmax$ policy).
+as long as $\pi_\theta $ is not already an $\argmax$ policy with respect to $Q^{\pi_{\theta}}$ at all states $s_1, \dots, s_T$. \end{corollary} The proof follows directly from applying strict greedification operators (strict Inequality \ref{def:greedification}) in the proof of Theorem~\ref{thm:rl_smc_is_pio}.

+\paragraph{Large variance and path degeneracy} The estimator $\hat \pi^T_{SMC}(s) $ produced by SMC suffers however from two major problems: \textit{large variance} in $T$ and \textit{path degeneracy}.

+SMC methods are prone to high variance, increasing up to exponentially as a function of $t$, a manifestation of the curse of dimensionality and the exponentially growing size of the domain $\tau_t$ \citep{chopin2020introduction}.